microsoft/nni/docs/en_US/Compression/Overview.rst

 As larger neural networks with more layers and nodes are considered, reducing their storage and computational cost becomes critical, especially for some real-time applications.
 Model compression can be used to address this problem.

 NNI provides a model compression toolkit to help user compress and speed up their model with state-of-the-art compression algorithms and strategies.
+The algorithms simulate the process of pruning and quantization without truly compressing model and reducing latency.
 There are several core features supported by NNI model compression:

 * Support many popular pruning and quantization algorithms.